Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Surgical Incision

-The size of your surgical incision is a key factor in determining the appearance of your scar and the size.
-A smaller incision will naturally leave a smaller scar, while a larger incision will lead to a larger scar.
-This is particularly relevant for individuals undergoing cosmetic surgery procedures that involve lifting or removal and replacement, as these often require larger & longer incisions.
+The length of your surgical incision is a key factor in determining the appearance of your scar.
+A shorter incision will naturally leave a shorter scar, while a longer incision will lead to a longer scar.
+This is particularly relevant for individuals undergoing cosmetic surgery procedures that involve mastopexy or removal and replacement of implants, as these procedures often require longer incisions.

 The specific type of surgical incision you receive will dictate the most suitable post-surgery treatment for scar management.